StevChrist/steven.personal.website/README.md

 - Styled using Tailwind CSS for rapid UI development.
 - Includes a custom 3D avatar model viewer.
 - Features animated typed text effects.
 - Uses Ai to help create this website.
+The Ai that i use is Perplexity with model Sonet Claude 4.0 and GPT-4.1 [(https://www.perplexity.ai/)]

 ## ✨ Key Features